-Financial materiality and outside-in impacts

-Contribution to the Group's Strategic Plan

-Contribution to the Group's 2030 Sustainability Objectives

-Input of the management team (1)

-Inclusion in the corporate risk map (1)

-Environmental and social materiality or inside-out impacts

-- · Contribution to the Sustainable Development Goals (SDGs) - · Impact of the ISO 26000 guidance on social responsibility on the criteria [2] [] - · Results of the perception studies undertaken with external stakeholders [3] [] - (1) A survey was conducted in 2021 with the Group's management team (52% of which responded) in order to gain their insight as regards the priority and relevance of the issues.
+Financial materiality and outside-in impacts Contribution to the Group's Strategic Plan Contribution to the Group's 2030 Sustainability Objectives Input of the management team (1) Inclusion in the corporate risk map () Environmental and social materiality or inside-out impacts Contribution to the Sustainable Development Goals (SDGs) Impact of the ISO 26000 guidance on social responsibility on the criteria (2)() Results of the perception studies undertaken with external stakeholders (3)()

-(2) The ISO 26000 guidance establishes whether poor management or a failure to address the issue represents: non-compliance with the law; inconsistency with international norms of behaviour; potential violations of human rights; practices that could endanger life or health; and/or practices that could seriously affect the environment.

-(3) As part of the initiative to update the perception studies, a section on materiality was added in 2019 where participating stakeholders can assess the relevance and priority of issues in terms of sustainability and score how they believe the company has performed on each one.
+- () New assessment criteria for the 2021 update of the Materiality Study. - (1) A survey was conducted in 2021 with the Group's management team (52% of which responded) in order to gain their insight as regards the priority and relevance of the issues. - (2) The ISO 26000 guidance establishes whether poor management or a failure to address the issue represents: non-compliance with the law; inconsistency with international norms of behaviour; potential violations of human rights; practices that could endanger life or health; and/or practices that could seriously affect the environment. - (3) As part of the initiative to update the perception studies, a section on materiality was added in 2019 where participating stakeholders can assess the relevance and priority of issues in terms of sustainability and score how they believe the company has performed on each one.